 - After rebooting the File Explorer should become responsive.
 If not, move on to the next troubleshooting method.

 Fix 4.
 Scan for Corrupt System Files

 You can use the command prompt to initiate a collective scan for corrupt system files.
-Normally, during updating an app, or installing a new app or software update there are chances of the system apps getting corrupted.
+Normally, during updating an app or installing a new app or software update, the system apps may get corrupted.

 - Open the Command Prompt by typing Cmd in the Windows search.

 - Then type the command sfc/scannow and press enter.

 - It will take some time for the system to scan and detect such corrupt files.
 Do not meddle while the process is active.